halnasri/nlohmann_json/TSF/trustable/assertions/TA-ANALYSIS_CONTEXT.md

 - Has the Misbehaviour identification process been verified using known bad data?
   - **Answer**: Known bad inputs come from bug labelled issues and fuzzing in the upstream nlohmann/json project.
 These misbehaviours are extracted and summarised by the TSF script referenced in JLS-17 (`generate_list_of_misbehaviours.py`, `nlohmann_misbehaviours_comments.md`).
 JLS-26 ensures that any CI failure caused by such bad cases is analysed and fixed.
 - Are results shown to be reproducible?
-  - **Answer**: CI workflows use pinned containers and GitHub Actions to stabilise the environment, and a dedicated ci_reproducible_tests target exists to run a reproducible subset of tests, but not all tests are fully reproducible.
-See
+  - **Answer**: A dedicated ci_reproducible_tests target exists to run a reproducible subset of tests, but not all tests are fully reproducible (see JLS-62).